Changing lives for the better, forever.

-For more than 100 years, Big Brothers Big Sisters has operated under the belief that inherent in every child is the ability to succeed and thrive in life.
-As the nation’s largest donor and volunteer supported mentoring network, Big Brothers Big Sisters makes meaningful, monitored matches between adult volunteers (“Bigs”) and children (“Littles”), ages 8 through 18, in communities across the country.
+Big Brothers Big Sisters operates under the belief that inherent in every child is incredible potential.
+As the nation’s largest donor- and volunteer-supported mentoring network, Big Brothers Big Sisters makes meaningful, monitored matches between adult volunteers (“Bigs”) and children (“Littles”) in communities across the country.
 We develop positive relationships that have a direct and lasting effect on the lives of young people.

-The Big Brothers Big Sisters vision is that all children achieve success in life.
+The Big Brothers Big Sisters vision is that all youth achieve their full potential.

-Here's the proof.
 National research has shown that positive relationships between Littles and their Bigs have a direct and measurable impact on children’s lives.
-By participating in our programs, Littles are:
+By participating in our program:

 Diversity and Inclusion

 Big Brothers Big Sisters of Central Indiana actively engages diversity, inclusion and cultural competencies throughout our organization.
 BBBSCI serves an incredibly diverse constituency of adult volunteers, youth and families of the youth, donors, and partners.
 It is paramount to achieving our mission to value diversity and practice inclusion amongst all of our stakeholders served by the organization.
 In doing so, we recognize the strengths and challenges of diversity include but are not limited to –race, religion, national origin, color, economic status, gender identity or expression, sexual orientation, marital status, disability education, expertise, and socio-economic status.
 The organization’s staff and board strive to be representative of the constituencies we serve.